seamplex/feenox/doc/sds.md

  * [Pyxplot](http://www.pyxplot.org.uk/): [@fig:cantilever-displacement;@fig:fork;@fig:nafems-t3]

-To illustrate both the filter approach, consider the following input file that solves Laplace’s equation $\nabla^2 \phi = 0$ on a square with some space-dependent boundary conditions.
+To illustrate this approach, consider the following input file that solves Laplace’s equation $\nabla^2 \phi = 0$ on a square with some space-dependent boundary conditions.
 Either Gmsh or Paraview can be used to post-process the results:

 ```include
 laplace.md
 ```

-A great deal of FeenoX interoperability capabilities comes from another design decision: **output is 100% controlled by the user** (further discussed in @sec:output), a.k.a. “no `PRINT`, no OUTPUT” whose corollary is the UNIX _rule of silence_ (@sec:unix-silence).
+A great deal of FeenoX interoperability capabilities comes from another design decision: **output is 100% controlled by the user** (further discussed in @sec:output), a.k.a. “no [`PRINT`](https://www.seamplex.com/feenox/doc/feenox-manual.html#print), no OUTPUT” whose corollary is the Unix _rule of silence_ (@sec:unix-silence).
 The following input file computes the natural frequencies of oscillation of a cantilevered wire both using the Euler-Bernoulli theory and finite elements.
-It writes a [GFM table](https://github.github.com/gfm/#tables-extension-) into the standard output which is then piped to [Pandoc](https://pandoc.org/) and then converted to HTML:
+It writes a [Gihub-formatted markdown table](https://github.github.com/gfm/#tables-extension-) into the standard output which is then piped to [Pandoc](https://pandoc.org/) and then converted to HTML:

 ```{.feenox include="wire.fee"}
 ```